dentropy/PythonicXsAndOs/README.md

 python Play.py

 Plan:
-- Modify the game engine to be able to undo, redo move export, and import games Next Steps:
-- Store each placement for the ability to undo a placement I can make a list and store the order of the moves with the person that did them
-- export saved games using JSON
-    Store that list as JSON
-- replay saved games
+- document
-    Have commands to open up JSON files with game saves
+- find bugs

+Next Steps:
-- CPU Mode aka neural network
+- CPU Mode and or neural network
     No clue how to do this currently google tensorflow tutorials
 - Have multiplayer over a network with lobbies do this first on command line
-- build a web GUI
+- build a web GUI or web app
   have multiplayer and stuff but with a server and a website
 - Use Graphics library and render this using images Not a fan of python graphics libraries aka need to do more research